m-crown/SPEAR/README.md

   --mask-problem-sites AB AM HA [AB AM HA ...]
                         Filter problematic sites with these codes: [AB AM HA HH HO IC NA NS NL SS AD BR all] --threads             Max number of threads for snakemake job execution.
+  --aligner             Alignment method to use for alignment to SARS-CoV-2 reference, 'minimap2' or 'muscle', default minimap2
   --cutoff              Percentage N cutoff for input sequences.
 Default 50 --global_n            Minimum percentage of N in sample to flag as poor coverage.
 Default half of cutoff.
   --s_n                 Minimum percentage of N in S gene to flag as poor coverage.
 Default 5.